How to make a viht (those branches we beat ourselves with in the sauna)

 Step 5: Preserving the whisks

-We use vihad all year round, yet we can only make them at one time of year so we need to preserve them.
+We use vihad all year round, yet we can only make them (from most materials like birch) at one time of year so we need to preserve them.
 There are three main ways to do this: drying, freezing and salting.

 We’ve gone for the simple method of drying — partly because we love the look and smell of vihad hanging up in our sauna house during jaanipäev.
 As you can see, we tied them in pairs then slung them across the beams in the ceiling like this: